As amended on May 28, 2021 at District Training Assembly

 10.030.
 District Dues

-a) Every club in the district shall contribute per capita dues for every member at a rate as approved by the District Training Assembly.
+a) Every club in the district shall contribute per capita District Dues, which also include magazine subscription and any other charge levied by the district, for every member at a rate as approved by the Presidents’ session of District Training Assembly.

-b) The District Dues will be payable by the clubs in one installment on or before 30 September on the basis of the club membership as on July 1.
-If there is an increase in membership during the year, the club shall pay additional dues for new members at the approved rate.
+b) The District Dues will be payable by the clubs in one installment on July 1 on the basis of the club membership as on that day.

 c) The District Governor shall collect the dues through District Treasurer, and shall be the custodian of the District Fund.